Maluki04/Morris-Maluki/README.md

 Hi there👋

-I am Morris Maluki from Kenya dedicated and versatile professional with expertise in both data analysis and front-end development.
+  ### Hi there 👋, My name is Morris Maluki from Kenya dedicated and versatile professional with expertise in both data analysis and front-end development.
 Adept at translating data into actionable insights and crafting engaging user experiences through web development.

 Skills: